MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

 # Introduction

-This repository is dedicated to exploring and implementing few-shot and zero-shot learning techniques—two advanced methods in machine learning that address the challenges of limited labeled data.
+This repository is dedicated to exploring and implementing few-shot and zero-shot learning techniques—two advanced methods in machine learning that handle the challenges of limited labeled data.

     Few-shot learning: A technique where models learn to make predictions with only a few labeled examples.
 This is especially useful when gathering large datasets, which is impractical or expensive.